census-instrumentation/opencensus-specs/tags/TagMap.md

 ## TagScope

 `TagScope` is used to determine the scope of a `Tag`.
-The values for the `TagScope` are Local or Global.
+The values for the `TagScope` are Local or Request.
 In future, additional values can be added to address specific situations.

 The tag creator determines the scope of the tag.